andrei-murashev/fedorafig/README.md

 ### Verbose output
 Very detailed output is printed to `stdout` when the utility is running.
 Can be specified with `-v` or `--verbose`

-### Switch to JSON5 configuration files
-Configuration files will be parsed from files of the JSON5 format, a more user- friendly version of JSON.
-This will mark the 1.0.0 release.